Covid 19 coronavirus: Education Ministry warns of rise in truancy

 "Schools are right on top of this," he said.

-"We're just one school, but I know this is what's happening everywhere else, we've had all staff in the last two days planning down to the finest detail about okay, we're in a technology class, how are we going to clean the tools between uses of students."
+"We're just one school, but I know this is what's happening everywhere else, we've had all staff in the last two days planning down to the finest detail about 'okay, we're in a technology class, how are we going to clean the tools between uses of students?'"

 Hargreaves said schools had sterilised classrooms and equipment, put barriers around reception areas and told students what hygiene requirements they would need to observe.